MaskaMaciej/flutter-api-and-json-server/README.md

 - JsonSerializable - for building Dart classes from JSON,
 - Moor Flutter - for writing SQLite queries in Dart,
 - Get It - as a service locator for dependency injection,
-- Bloc - for managing state to separate view from business logic.
+- BLoC - for managing state to separate view from business logic.

 ## Getting Started